cs-ed/edtech-plan-mathpluscoding/README.md

 I use PowerSchool Teacher for keeping grade and attendance records.
 Students and their guardians already have access to PowerSchool.

-#### GitHub Education and GitHub Codespaces
+#### GitHub Education and GitHub Codespaces (or equivalent)

 I will be sharing a template for the final deliverable on GitHub classroom.
 I will sync my GitHub classroom to my Google classroom.
 I will keep track of my students' progress by checking their published webpaged on GitHub.

+Each lesson will include at least one problet projected in the classroom, but also viewable on the Nearpod lesson.
+Students can use a cloud-based IDE to check the results of their HTML, CSS, and/or Javascript response to the problet.
+Nearpod can be used to gather individual responses, which can then lead to small group and class discussions.
+Which can then lead to clarification per the peer instruction general practice.
+I will then give students time to add an element incorporating what they learned in the lesson to their final deliverable (semester project): their webpage published on GitHub.

-I plan on using GitHub Codespaces (or other cloud-based equivalent IDE) for demonstrations in the classroom and in my lesson videos.
+I plan on using GitHub Codespaces (or other cloud-based equivalent IDE if GitHub Codespaces is not free for students) for demonstrations in the classroom and in my lesson videos.

 #### Google Chrome (or equivalent) browser